-Officer.
+Specifically, I'd like to welcome Jeff Kelly, our new Chief Financial Officer.
 We have already seen the benefits of his significant executive experience, and I look forward to working closely with him over the coming years.

-At the same time, we will miss two individuals who recently announced their intention to retire and who have played important roles in our history - Jay Nichols and Bill Ashley.
-Jay has been a valued member of our team almost since our inception and we celebrate his creativity and accomplishments as an innovative pioneer in our industry.
-Bill has played a critical in size.
+At the same time, we will miss two individuals who recently nounced their intention to retire and who have played important roles in our history - Jay Nichols and Bill Ashley.
+Jay has been a valued member of our team almost since our inception and we celebrate his creativity and accomplishments as an innovative pioneer in our industry, Bill has played a critical in size.
 At the same time, we will stay lean and flexible.
-We will role in establishing and building our Individual Risk segment, recently driving the acquisition and integration of Agro National, profitability.
+We will role in establishing and building our Individual Risk segment, refuse to write business that does not meet our hurdles for recently driving the acquisition and integration of Agro National, profitability.
 And, as we have done since the formation of our our integrated crop insurance platform.
-I wish them both all Company, we will manage our business to the market cycles. the very best in the future.
+I wish them both all Company, we will manage our business to the market cycles.